Njahi98/Recipe-Management-Application/README.md

 # Recipe Management Application

-A server-side rendered web application for managing cooking recipes, built with Node.js, Express, and MongoDB.
+A server-side rendered web application for managing cooking recipes, built with Node.js, Express,EJS templates and MongoDB.
 This application allows users to create, share, and review recipes, with role-based access control for managing content.

 ## Features